Aider-AI/aider-install/README.md

 ## How it works

 1. Running `python -m pip install aider-install` installs:
-  - The `aider-install` command.
+  - The very minimal `aider-install` package, which provides the `aider-install` command.
-  - The uv python package as a dependency.
+  - The uv python package as its only dependency.
 2. Running `aider-install` does this:

 ```bash